 Join CASA of Walker, San Jacinto, and Trinity Counties as we host Amplifying Advocacy: Building a Better Tomorrow – a one-day training conference held April 27, 2019.
 The keynote speakers will inspire you to be life-long learners who fight for the best interest of our children.
 Through varying breakout sessions, learn about the science behind brain trauma and how to connect with children who have been abused and neglected.
 Also, walk away with methods to prevent burnout as you fight for the children of our community.
 Come refresh, renew, and reignite your call to serve abused children and hurting families.
 Conference is open to all CASA advocates, social workers, teachers, peace officers, and any number of other occupations which work to encourage children and to steer them towards a path of purpose.
 Registration cost is $25.00 through April 11, 2019.
-Late registration will cost $30 and will be open until April 22, 2019.
+Late registration will cost $30 and will be open April 12-22, 2019.
 Registration includes lunch, snacks, and all conference materials.

 9:00am Opening Remarks

 SEE BELOW FOR KEYNOTE & BREAKOUT SESSION DETAILS!

 Opening Keynote: Dr. James and Mrs. Nancy Gaertner – Reflections on Civic Engagement & Lifelong Learning

 Jim and Nancy Gaertner have devoted much of their lives to education and community service.
 In their joint talk, they will share numerous reflections on their experiences and lessons learned.
 Their journeys into community service began with each one of them, independently, making an important decision — that is, to be true to yourself in your life’s work.
 They will share the details of those independent decisions, and the results that followed.
 Following their talk will be an opportunity for questions and discussion.